AE Golf News

 Courtesy of Evan Schiller (@evan_schiller_photography)

 Although C.B.
 Macdonald and Seth Raynor are most associated with template holes, fellow Golden Age architect A.W.
-Tillinghast pioneered the ‘Great Hazard,’ a massive expanse of waste area that typically comes into play on a player’s second shot on a Par-5.
+Tillinghast pioneered the ‘Great Hazard’—a mass of bunkers that typically comes into play on a player’s second shot on a Par-5.

-Chris Gabriele, Lead Assistant Golf Professional at Quaker Ridge Golf Club (pictured above), said, “The Great Hazard template is an amazing design that stands the test of time.
-It definitely puts a ton of pressure on the drive in order to play the Par-5 as you wish.”
+Chris Gabriele, Lead Assistant Golf Professional at Quaker Ridge Golf Club (pictured above), said, “The template is an amazing design that stands the test of time.
+It definitely puts pressure on the drive in order to play the Par-5 as you wish.”

 Picture